schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 ## Examples
 The first thing to try is the [SchemaCrawler examples].

-Several examples on how to use SchemaCrawler on the command-line, with [ant] or with [Maven], as an API, how to script your database using JavaScript, [Groovy], [Ruby] or [Python], how to create database diagrams with [Graphviz], how to integrate with the [Spring Framework], and how to use the [Apache Velocity] templating integration are provided with the
+Several examples on how to use SchemaCrawler on the command-line, with [Apache ant] or with [Apache Maven], as an API, how to script your database using JavaScript, [Groovy], [Ruby] or [Python], how to create database diagrams with [Graphviz], how to integrate with the [Spring Framework], and how to use the [Apache Velocity] templating integration are provided with the